alpkaanaksu/imagined-contact-hypothesis/Outcomes/outcomes.md

 - cognitive dimensions of prejudice (stereotypes, beliefs, and judgments) (p.
 1151)

 > Those prejudice indicators based on affective dimensions show significant and more consistent relationships with intergroup contact, relative to the effects obtained with cognitively based indicators. (p.1154)

+**Crisp 2014**
+- Many metastudies show a heterogenous and broad definition of attitudes, including affect and explizit measures but not approach tendency. intergroup bias is used as an umbrella term encapsulating attitudes, behavior, cognition and additional measure of stereotyping
+- attitudes also include many different subaspects including explizit and implicit measures - no approach tendency was measured though!

 ## Empirical Findings